|

 Max current 20mA |

-The photos do not show the actual size of the components but you will see
+The photos above do not show the real size of the components but you can see

 each has a maximum current rating.